 ...
 In simpler terms!

 Early Years Outcomes has also been published as a supporting document to help parents and carers work alongside teachers and learn with their children at home.
 This is available on the following link:

 Parents as Partners

-Please always have a chat with your teacher or Miss Watson if you have any questions concerning your child's learning and development, or if there is anything else we can help you with.
+Please always have a chat with your child's teacher or Miss Watson if you have any questions concerning your child's learning and development, or if there is anything else we can help you with.

-As children move through Early Years, we follow 'Letters and Sounds'- a method to support children's phonic skills and help them learn to read and write.
+As children move through Early Years, we follow 'Letters and Sounds'- a method to develop children's phonic skills and help them learn to read and write.
 This begins in nursery with Phase 1 of Letters and Sounds, which encourages children to listen to and join in with nursery rhymes and songs as well as listening carefully and helping them to tune into sounds around them and the sounds in words.
-Once they move onto Phase 2, children begin to learn actual letters, although they are first introduced to the sounds they make not their names.
+Once they move onto Phase 2, children begin to learn actual letters, although they are first introduced to the sounds they make not the letter names.
 To listen to these sounds, please click on the link below:

 To support your child with their reading, we ask that you promote a love of books through reading school books and bedtime stories at home with your child.
 Trips to the local library are a great way to encourage their interest in books, or else come and use our Early Years library where you can borrow books to share at home.

 We have an Early Years library, located on the balcony, please help yourself to books to read at home with your children.
 The reading notice boards have lots of useful tips to help support reading at home.
 There are also leaflets and phoneme mats available for you to take to support this.

 Celebrating Good Times